 Type I-errors can be deemed as "sub-errors", as the GSVI does not flag a real bubble.
 If the GSVI is not able to detect a real bubble state, this is more problematic than if the GSVI does not detect a minor bubble.
 Based on these rules, we generate a point system, whereby three points are given for detecting a real bubble state, and one point is given for detecting a minor bubble state, while three points are deducted for wrongly detecting a non-bubble state as a bubble state.
-The maximum amount of points that a search term or an index of search terms might obtain is 18 or 12 points to detect the four real bubble states, respectively, and 6 points to detect all six of the minor bubble states.
-We conduct four tests and rank the search terms according to the total points scored.
+The maximum amount of points that a search term or an index of search terms might obtain is 18 or 12 points to detect the four real bubble states, we conduct four tests and rank the search terms according to the total points scored.